Dzongu - A place blessed by god

 How to Reach

-At Mangan you need to leave the main road and take a left turn.
+At Mangan you need to leave the main road and take a left.
 From here Dzongu is about 12kms.
 However after 6kms from Mangan towards Dzongu, there is a police check post where you need to show the permit to enter Dzongu otherwise you won't be allowed to go further.
-The distance from NJP to Dzongu is 150kms and will take little over 5 hours.
-Dzongu is a protected area and you need to get a permit from Mangan.
-Your homestay at Dzongu can arrange that for you.

 Best places to visit